JeremiahKaren/35percent.github.io/_posts/2020-04-27-old-kent-rd-scheme-faces-loss-of-affordable-housing.md

 Southwark's planning committee is being asked to approve a so-called [Mortgagee in Possession (MIP)](https://www.oxfordreference.com/view/10.1093/oi/authority.20110803100211114) clause, in the legal s106 agreement for the joint site.
 Simply put, if a borrower cannot pay their mortgage, then the lender can take legal possession of the property and sell it - they become the 'mortgagee in possession'.
 Up until now this has evidently been covered in Southwark's 106 agreements with a clause that keeps the affordable housing affordable _'in perpetuity'_ ; a s106 for the Aylesbury estate redevelopment is an example of this [^1].

-The MIP clause proposed for Malt St is different though - it will not secure the affordable housing in the event of Peabody defaulting; instead Southwark would be given first option to take on the affordable housing itself, but if it does not, the affordable housing can then be sold-off, onto the open market.
-If Southwark exercises its option it would have to pay anything outstanding _'under the terms of the relevant security documents, including all accrued principal monies, interest and costs and expenses'_ as well as the cost of the affordable housing.
+The MIP clause proposed for Malt St is different though - it will not secure the affordable housing _'in perpetuity'_ , should Peabody fail  ; instead Southwark would be given first option to take on the affordable housing itself, but if it does not, the affordable housing can then be sold-off, onto the open market.
+If Southwark exercises its option it would have to pay anything outstanding _'under the terms of the relevant security documents, including all accrued principal monies, interest and costs and expenses'_ as well as the cost of the affordable housing [^2].

 The MIP briefing is at pains to point out that such a situation is very unlikely to arise, because Peabody is in rude financial health; it has an annual turnover of £630m, an annual profit of £160m and assets of £7.6bn, so the possibility that it will fail is remote.
-The briefing reinforces the point by noting that no major housing association has ever gone into administration and quotes a GLA document that says _'there is no known cases of a MIP clause being triggered.....'_.
+The briefing reinforces the point by noting that no major housing association has ever gone into administration and quotes a GLA document that says _'there is no known cases of a MIP clause being triggered.....'_ [^3].

 ## Mayor of London opens the door...